aacl2025-srw/aacl2025-srw.github.io/src/pages/index.md

 layout: ../layouts/BaseLayout.astro
 ---

-## Welcome to the AACL 2025 SRW website!
+## Welcome to the IJCNLP-AACL 2025 SRW website!

 The information will be updated on this page.